rishiprasad117-art/Bcal-UCLA/DOCUMENTATION.md

 ### 6.2 `data/food_tags.csv`

 Incrementally enriched.
-Existing rows are never overwritten by the pipeline; new items get stub rows that should be manually curated.
+Existing rows are never overwritten by the pipeline; new items get stub rows that should be manually curated or processed by `autotag.py`.

 | Column | Type | Description |
 |---|---|---|